AnaghSharma/anaghsharma.github.io/_posts/2018-06-20-state-of-stateful-ui.md

 <br>
 ###### **THE NEED FOR A STATE MACHINE**
 At this stage, I started looking for all the possible solutions and checked how other devs handle various UI states.
 A simple (not really 😉) google search suggested that state machines can be used for handling UI states.
-I found out [this repo](https://github.com/aschuch/StatefulViewController){:target="_blank"}{:.active} which utilises a State Machine to handle the UI states.
+I found out [this repo](https://github.com/aschuch/StatefulViewController){:target="_blank" aria-label="View StatefulViewController on GitHub"}{:.active .font-medium} which utilises a State Machine to handle the UI states.
 This library helps you to load the view corresponding to the state e.g. loading, content, etc. It is written in Swift for iOS so I could not use it.

 <br>
 I had studied about State Machines and Finite State Automata in college but never thought of implementing them.
 So went through the theory again and looked out for a few examples in C#.
 There are a lot of good libraries out there but I could not figure out how to use them in association with views of Apple dev environment.
 After going through a lot of articles I outlined a state machine which could work for my case.